What mediation is and how it can help

 - avoid paying high costs, for example, employment tribunal claims

-Meditation outcomes are decided by both sides and can be flexible.
+Mediation outcomes are decided by everyone involved and can be flexible.
 Outcomes might include:

 - an acknowledgement of each party’s views